 The Consumer Action Law Centre (CALC) provides free legal advice and representation to vulnerable and disadvantaged consumers across Victoria.
-CALC can give advice about whether you have grounds to dispute a debt.
-The CALC website has fact sheets about credit and debt.
-You can also email CALC your free legal advice query via the website.
+CALC advise you about whether you have grounds to dispute a debt.
+CALC’s website has fact sheets about credit and debt.

 Consumer Action Law Centre